furiosa-ai/git-sync-maestro/README.md

 # Git Sync Maestro

-Git Sync Maestro is a powerful Python tool designed for efficient file and directory synchronization between multiple Git repositories.
+Git Sync Maestro is a powerful tool designed for efficient file and directory synchronization between multiple Git repositories.
 This project is maintained by Furiosa.ai.

 ## Key Features

-- Synchronize files and directories across multiple Git repositories
+- Plugin-based architecture for flexible and extensible synchronization tasks
-- Support for glob patterns for fine-grained file selection
+- Built-in plugins for common operations (e.g., repo sync, file sync)
-- File exclusion capabilities
+- YAML-based configuration for easy orchestration of multiple synchronization actions
-- Custom command execution before and after synchronization
+- Makefile-style environment variable support with default values
-- Easy configuration using YAML
+- Easy creation and integration of custom plugins

 ## Installation